-When a city is as old as London, it is inevitable that it comes with some terrifying, horrifying and downright creepy history.
-There has been notorious serial killers, disturbing illnesses and who can forget the Great Fire of London.
-Walk down the memory lane and discover some spooky facts about London.
+In a city as old as London, there’s no surprise that it comes with some terrifying, horrifying and downright creepy AF history.
+We’ve had notorious serial killers, disturbing illnesses and everyone’s favourite nightmare, the Black Death.
+Walk down a creepy back-alley with us (oo-er) and discover some spooky facts about London.

-#1 Between 1348 and 1665, there were 16 outbreaks of the plague in London; the worst plague hit London between 1348-49 when because of the Black Death, a third of London’s inhabitants either died or fled.
+#1 Between 1348 and 1665, there were 16 outbreaks of the plague in London; the worst plague hit London between 1348-49 and a third of London’s inhabitants either died or fled

 #2 As there were so many fatalities during the plague, mass graves had to be built around London.
-One of the most notorious plague pits lie underneath Aldgate station, where more than 1,000 bodies are buried.
+One of the most notorious plague pits is underneath Aldgate station, where more than 1,000 bodies are buried

 #4 During WW2, the Bethnal Green station was being used as an air raid shelter.
-One evening in 1943, as people ran for shelter after hearing air raid sirens, a woman and child stumbled on the steps, causing hundreds of people tripping and falling down the stairs on top of each other.
-A total of 173 people were crushed to death, including 62 children.
-Today, staff working late at the station say they can hear the sound of children crying and people screaming.
+One evening in 1943, as people ran for shelter after hearing air raid sirens, a woman and child stumbled on the steps, causing hundreds of people to trip and fall down the stairs on top of each other.
+173 people were crushed to death, including 62 children.
+Today, staff working late at the station say they can hear the sound of children crying and screaming

-#5 Between Tottenham Court Road and Holborn stations, there is a ghost station called British Museum.
-It has not been used since 1932.
+#5 Between Tottenham Court Road and Holborn stations, there is a ghost station called British Museum – unused since 1932

 #7 22 executions have taken place at Tower of London.
-The last person to be executed at the Tower of London was a German spy Josef Jakobs on 15th August 15th 1941 after being caught parachuting into England.
+The last person to be executed at the Tower of London was German spy Josef Jakobs on 15th August 1941, after being caught parachuting into England

 #8 At least six ravens are kept at the Tower of London at all times for superstitious reasons.
-The flock of resident ravens even includes a ‘spare’.
-Each raven has a wing clipped to make sure they don’t fly too far from home.
+The flock of resident ravens even includes a ‘spare’, and each raven has a wing clipped to make sure they don’t fly too far from home

 #9 The Bedlam asylum in Beckenham was one of most popular tourist attractions of 18th century London.
 Visitors paid a penny to watch suffering inmates; entries were free on Tuesdays.